“It was a good event.”

 These links below from mainstream media reports don’t spotlight any MHARR members as problematic, rather it is routinely MHI members who are so depicted.
 Coincidence?

-· without specifying how the monopolization was being accomplished, noted that the independent retailers in manufactured housing were being rapidly eliminated/consolidated, their report is linked here.
+· The Atlantic, without specifying how the monopolization was being accomplished, noted that the independent retailers in manufactured housing were being rapidly eliminated/consolidated, their report is linked here.

-· called it “The Dirty Secret Behind Warren Buffett’s Billions…” and specifies Clayton Homes among those using the strategic moat in ‘dirty’ ways.
+· The Nation called it “The Dirty Secret Behind Warren Buffett’s Billions…” and specifies Clayton Homes among those using the strategic moat in ‘dirty’ ways.

-· summarized the connection between the John Oliver viral hit video dubbed “Mobile Homes,” MHI, Clayton Homes, and their related lenders.
+· The Jacksonville Florida Times Union summarized the connection between the John Oliver viral hit video dubbed “Mobile Homes,” MHI, Clayton Homes, and their related lenders.
 That op-ed was first fact-checked by an editor, before it was published not only in the one newspaper it was submitted, but at least in 5 Florida newspapers.

-· The on the historic trends, and named several industries being monopolized.
+· The New York Times had an interesting article on the historic trends, and named several industries being monopolized.
 While it doesn’t mention manufactured housing, it bears consideration, because what that article describes is certainly being played out in our industry too.

 Comparing MHARR, MHI, But the Need for More…